fpulidov/overseerr-bot/README.md

 4. **Request Media**:
    - For TV shows, users specify seasons to download.
    - For movies, the request is processed immediately.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-For any issues or feature requests, please open an issue in the repository.